 Hormones that produce physical changes after puberty cause these glands to produce more oil.

-This oil that is released by the gland sometimes reacts with dead cells on the surface of the body causing a blockage on the pore of the skin resulting in what is known as a pimple.
+This oil released by the gland sometimes reacts with dead cells on the body’s surface, causing a blockage on the skin’s pore, resulting in what is known as a pimple.

-As explained above, these glands produce hormones that are released directly into the bloodstream.
-They do not have conduits that connect them to the surface of the body.
+As explained above, these glands produce hormones released directly into the bloodstream.
+They do not have conduits connecting them to the body’s surface.

-Below are mentioned the glands that form the endocrine glands and their functions in detail.
+Below are the glands that form the endocrine glands and their functions in detail.

 This gland is located in a small cavity just above the back of the pituitary gland, right in the middle of the brain.

 Sometimes it is also known as the controller’s gland.
-This function of the pineal gland is to promote the growth of the body and control the sexual glands.
+The pineal gland’s function is to promote the growth of the body and control the sexual glands.

-The reason why it is sometimes called the controlling gland is because it controls the functioning of the other glands.
+It is sometimes called the controlling gland because it controls the functioning of the other glands.
 It also helps to neutralize the effect of light on the color of the skin.